 Equilateral and Equiangular Polygons

 A polygon is a 2 dimensional geometric figure bound with straight sides.
 A polygon is called Equilateral if all of its sides are congruent.
 Common examples of equilateral polygons are a rhombus and regular polygons such as equilateral triangles and squares.
 Now, a polygon is equiangular if all of its internal angles are congruent.
 Some important facts to consider The only equiangular triangle is the equilateral triangle If P is an equilateral polygon that has more than three sides, it does not have to be equiangular.
 A rhombus with no right angle is an example of an equilateral but non-equiangular polygon.
 Rectangles, including squares, are the only equiangular quadrilaterals Equiangular polygon theorem.
-Each angle of an equiangular n-gon is \Bigg(\frac{n-2}{n}\Bigg)180^{\circ} = 180^{\circ} - \frac{360^{\circ}}{n}
+Each angle of an equiangular n-gon is $$\Bigg(\frac{n-2}{n}\Bigg)180^{\circ} = 180^{\circ} - \frac{360^{\circ}}{n} $$ Viviani's theorem Vincenzo Viviani (1622 – 1703) was a famous Italian mathematician.
+With his exceptional intelligence in math...

 Right Triangles

 Let's take a look at right triangles and some of their special properties today.
 As a quick refresher, a right triangle is a triangle with a right angle.
-We can call the side opposite the right angle as the hypotenuse, and the two sides adjacent to the 90^{\circ} angle as the legs.
-In the image to the right, AC is the hypotenuse, and the two legs are AB and BC.
+We can call the side opposite the right angle as the hypotenuse, and the two sides adjacent to the $90^{\circ}$ angle as the legs.
+In the image to the right, $AC$ is the hypotenuse, and the two legs are $AB$ and $BC$.

 Pythagorean Theorem

 One of the most famous and useful theorems in geometry is the Pythagorean Theorem.
-The theorem states that in right triangle \triangle ABC with hypotenuse c and legs a and b, a^2+b^2=c^2
+The theorem states that in right triangle $\triangle ABC$ with hypotenuse $c$ and legs $a$ and $b$, $$a^2+b^2=c^2$$

 Lets apply this in a problem to see how it works.

-Problem 1: Let right triangle \triangle ABC with right angle at B have hypotenuse of r+1, and legs of length 7 and r.
-Find r
+Problem 1: Let right triangle $\triangle ABC$ with right angle at $B$ have hypotenuse of $r+1$, and legs of length $7$ and $r$.
+Find $r$.

 Solution: We know that the sum of the squares of the legs is equal to the square of the hypotenuse.
-In other words, we have 7^2 + r^2 = (r+1)^2.
+In other words, we have $$7^2 + r^2 = (r+1)^2.$$ Simplifying this and solving, we have $$49+r^2=r^2+2r+1 \Rightarrow 48 = 2r \Rightarrow \boxed{r=24}$$.

 Special Right Triangles